 In addition to the sadness and grief that comes with the death of a loved one, you may also be concerned about how you are going to make ends meet moving forward.
-A Baltimore wrongful death lawyer from William G. Kolodner, P.A. may be able to assist.
+A Baltimore wrongful death lawyer from William G. Kolodner P.A. may be able to assist you with the process.
+Contact our Baltimore law office today at (410) 834-4475 for a free consultation.

 Though we cannot take away the pain of losing your spouse, sibling, or parent, we might be able to help you file suit against the responsible party and recover the compensation you need to alleviate your financial worries.